vitosgeen/crypto_trade_level/docs/COPILOT_FEEDBACK_NEW_FEATURES.md

 The logic for tracking base closes is problematic.
 When realizedPnL <= 0 (loss), the code increments ConsecutiveBaseCloses and assumes this is always a "base close" scenario.
 However, not all losses are base closes - a position could also be closed at a loss due to other reasons like "Sentiment Exit" or "Safety Exit".

 The code should only increment ConsecutiveBaseCloses when the close reason is specifically a base close (e.g., "Level Cross" or "Stop Loss (Base)"), not for all losses.
 Consider passing the close reason to this callback or checking it explicitly.

+@Copilot commented on this pull request.
+Pull request overview

+Copilot reviewed 16 out of 16 changed files in this pull request and generated 7 comments.

+💡 Add Copilot custom instructions for smarter, more guided reviews.
+Learn how to get started.

+In internal/usecase/market_service.go:

+> +		if err := s.exchange.Subscribe([]string{symbol}); err == nil {
++			s.mu.Lock()
++			s.subscribed[symbol] = true
++			s.mu.Unlock()
++		} else {
++			// Log error so operators can detect subscription failures
++			// I need to add "log" to imports.
++			// For now, I will skip logging or add it if I can update imports.
++			// I will update imports in a separate step or assume it's there.
++			// Wait, previous file view showed:
++			// import (
++			// 	"context"
++			// 	"sort"
++			// 	"sync"
++			// 	"time"
++			// 	"github.com/vitos/crypto_trade_level/internal/domain"
++			// )
++			// So "log" is missing.
+I should add it.
++		}

+The subscription error handling contains extensive inline TODO comments that should be removed.
+The code should either import the log package and implement proper error logging, or remove these comments.
+These internal development notes reduce code readability.

+In internal/usecase/market_service.go:

+> @@ -223,12 +270,45 @@ func (s *MarketService) GetMarketStats(ctx context.Context, symbol string) (*Mar
+ 		}
+ 	}

++	// 4.
+Calculate Indicators
++	// OBI = (BidDepth - AskDepth) / (BidDepth + AskDepth)
++	var obi float64
++	if avgBid+avgAsk > 0 {
++		obi = (avgBid - avgAsk) / (avgBid + avgAsk)
++	}
++
++	// CVD = Cumulative Volume Delta (Running Sum)
++	cvd := s.cvdAccumulator[symbol]

+The CVD calculation is inconsistent with documentation and the test expectations.
+According to the specification, CVD should be a cumulative sum over time (Σ Delta_t).
+However, the code updates cvdAccumulator in handleTrade (lines 84-89) using size * price, while the test expects it to reflect SpeedBuy - SpeedSell.
+The cvdAccumulator should accumulate (size * price) for buys and subtract (size * price) for sells, which is what's implemented in handleTrade.
+But this makes the CVD value grow unbounded over the lifetime of the service, which may not be the intended behavior.
+Consider whether CVD should reset periodically or be calculated over a 60s window like other metrics.

+In internal/usecase/market_service.go:

+> +	// CVD = Cumulative Volume Delta (Running Sum)
++	cvd := s.cvdAccumulator[symbol]
++
++	// TSI = Trade Speed Index (Trades per Second)
++	// NumberOfTrades / TimeWindow (60s)
++	tsi := float64(tradeCount) / 60.0
++
++	// GLI = ExecutedVolumeAtBid / ExecutedVolumeAtAsk
++	// ExecutedVolumeAtBid: volume executed at bid price (sellers hitting bids) = speedSell
++	// ExecutedVolumeAtAsk: volume executed at ask price (buyers lifting asks) = speedBuy
++	// Therefore, GLI = speedSell / speedBuy
++	var gli float64 = 1.0
++	if speedBuy > 0 {
++		gli = speedSell / speedBuy
++	} else if speedSell > 0 {
++		gli = MaxGLI // Max cap if no buys

+[nitpick] The MaxGLI constant value of 10.0 is used as a cap when speedBuy is zero but lacks justification.
+Consider documenting why 10.0 was chosen as the maximum value, or making it configurable based on market conditions.

+In internal/usecase/level_service.go:

+> +				if reason == "Stop Loss (Base)" || reason == "Level Cross" {
++					ls.ConsecutiveBaseCloses++
++					log.Printf("AUDIT: Base Close recorded for Level %s.
+Count: %d", levelID, ls.ConsecutiveBaseCloses)

+The logic increments ConsecutiveBaseCloses for any loss with reason 'Level Cross', but not all 'Level Cross' events represent base closes.
+A 'Level Cross' could occur at a profitable exit or when closing at tiers.
+The condition should be more specific - only increment when the close is at a loss AND specifically at the base level.
+Consider checking if the close price is at or near the level's base price.
+⬇️ Suggested change

+-				if reason == "Stop Loss (Base)" || reason == "Level Cross" {
+-					ls.ConsecutiveBaseCloses++
+-					log.Printf("AUDIT: Base Close recorded for Level %s.
+Count: %d", levelID, ls.ConsecutiveBaseCloses)
++				if (reason == "Stop Loss (Base)" || reason == "Level Cross") && activeLevel != nil {
++					// Only increment if close price is at/near base price
++					const epsilon = 0.001 // 0.1% tolerance
++					if closePrice >= activeLevel.BasePrice*(1-epsilon) && closePrice <= activeLevel.BasePrice*(1+epsilon) {
++						ls.ConsecutiveBaseCloses++
++						log.Printf("AUDIT: Base Close recorded for Level %s.
+Count: %d", levelID, ls.ConsecutiveBaseCloses)
++					}

+In internal/usecase/level_service.go:

+> +				if reason == "Stop Loss (Base)" || reason == "Level Cross" {
++					ls.ConsecutiveBaseCloses++
++					log.Printf("AUDIT: Base Close recorded for Level %s.
+Count: %d", levelID, ls.ConsecutiveBaseCloses) +
++					// Check Cooldown
++					// We need to fetch the level to check config.
++					// Since we are in a callback, we can't easily fetch async?
++					// We can assume we have the level config in cache.
++					// But UpdateState is sync.
++					// Let's try to get level from cache.
++					// Warning: s.levelsCache requires lock.
+We are not holding lock here.
++					// But s.engine.UpdateState locks the engine state, not the service.
++					// So we can acquire service lock.
++
++					// However, calling s.levelsCache here might be expensive or complex if we don't have symbol.
++					// We have symbol.
++
++					// Let's find the level in cache.
++					s.mu.RLock()
++					levels := s.levelsCache[symbol]
++					s.mu.RUnlock()
++
++					var activeLevel *domain.Level
++					for _, l := range levels {
++						if l.ID == levelID {
++							activeLevel = l
++							break
++						}
++					}
++

+Acquiring s.mu.RLock() inside the engine.UpdateState callback creates potential for deadlock or race conditions.
+The UpdateState callback already holds the engine's internal lock, and now acquires the service lock.
+If another goroutine holds the service lock and tries to call an engine method, a deadlock could occur.
+Consider passing the level configuration to finalizePosition as a parameter to avoid this nested locking pattern.
+⬇️ Suggested change

+-				if reason == "Stop Loss (Base)" || reason == "Level Cross" {
+-					ls.ConsecutiveBaseCloses++
+-					log.Printf("AUDIT: Base Close recorded for Level %s.
+Count: %d", levelID, ls.ConsecutiveBaseCloses) -
+-					// Check Cooldown
+-					// We need to fetch the level to check config.
+-					// Since we are in a callback, we can't easily fetch async?
+-					// We can assume we have the level config in cache.
+-					// But UpdateState is sync.
+-					// Let's try to get level from cache.
+-					// Warning: s.levelsCache requires lock.
+We are not holding lock here.
+-					// But s.engine.UpdateState locks the engine state, not the service.
+-					// So we can acquire service lock.
+-
+-					// However, calling s.levelsCache here might be expensive or complex if we don't have symbol.
+-					// We have symbol.
+-
+-					// Let's find the level in cache.
+-					s.mu.RLock()
+-					levels := s.levelsCache[symbol]
+-					s.mu.RUnlock()
+-
+-					var activeLevel *domain.Level
+-					for _, l := range levels {
+-						if l.ID == levelID {
+-							activeLevel = l
+-							break
+-						}
+-					}
+-
++				var activeLevel *domain.Level
++				// Find the activeLevel before entering the callback to avoid nested locking
++				s.mu.RLock()
++				levels := s.levelsCache[symbol]
++				for _, l := range levels {
++					if l.ID == levelID {
++						activeLevel = l
++						break
++					}
++				}
++				s.mu.RUnlock()
++
++				if reason == "Stop Loss (Base)" || reason == "Level Cross" {
++					ls.ConsecutiveBaseCloses++
++					log.Printf("AUDIT: Base Close recorded for Level %s.
+Count: %d", levelID, ls.ConsecutiveBaseCloses)

+In internal/web/templates/index.html:

+>                  const divergence = speedRatio - depthRatio;
+                 const divDeg = divergence * 90;
+                 const divNeedle = document.getElementById('div-needle');
+                 if (divNeedle) divNeedle.style.transform = `rotate(${divDeg}deg)`;
+                 const divValue = document.getElementById('div-value');
+                 if (divValue) divValue.textContent = divergence.toFixed(2);

++                // 5.
+OBI
++                const obiDeg = stats.obi * 90;
++                const obiNeedle = document.getElementById('obi-needle');
++                if (obiNeedle) obiNeedle.style.transform = `rotate(${obiDeg}deg)`;
++                const obiValue = document.getElementById('obi-value');
++                if (obiValue) obiValue.textContent = stats.obi.toFixed(2);
++
++                // 6.
+TSI
++                const maxTsi = 100;

+[nitpick] The maxTsi value of 100 appears to be a magic number without explanation.
+Since TSI represents trades per second, this caps the gauge at 100 trades/second.
+Consider either documenting why this value was chosen, making it configurable, or dynamically calculating it based on observed values.
+⬇️ Suggested change

+-                const maxTsi = 100;
++                // Dynamically track the maximum observed TSI value to scale the gauge appropriately.
++                window.maxObservedTsi = Math.max(window.maxObservedTsi || 100, stats.tsi);
++                const maxTsi = window.maxObservedTsi;

+In internal/web/templates/coin_detail.html:

+> @@ -610,6 +682,90 @@ <h2>Quick Actions</h2>
+                 const divValue = document.getElementById('div-value');
+                 if (divValue) divValue.textContent = divergence.toFixed(2);

++                // Update OBI
++                // OBI is -1 to 1.
+Map to -90 to 90 degrees.
++                const obiDeg = stats.obi * 90;
++                const obiNeedle = document.getElementById('obi-needle');
++                if (obiNeedle) obiNeedle.style.transform = `rotate(${obiDeg}deg)`;
++                const obiValue = document.getElementById('obi-value');
++                if (obiValue) obiValue.textContent = stats.obi.toFixed(2);
++
++                // Update TSI
++                // Assume max 100 trades/sec for full scale?
++                const maxTsi = 100;

+[nitpick] The maxTsi value of 100 is duplicated from index.html without explanation.
+This magic number should either be documented or extracted to a shared configuration to maintain consistency across pages.